Planning Your Etsy Shop Better

 This is another thing that can hold progression back.
 There’s almost no way your store and business are going to be exactly where you thought after 6 months or so.

-Your specific goals and interest might not even be the same.
+Your specific goals and interests might not even be the same.

 Set Big Goals